|

 writer-in-residence in the Science Faculty at Bristol

-stories inspired by spending time in a biochemistry
+collection inspired by a year spent in a biochemistry

 |